N0il/FEUP-ML_Loans_Classifier/log.md

 ### Data Splitting Method

-Seeing as our dataset on loans isn't big enough to make a division
+Seeing as our model is meant to predict future loans we choose to divide the data based on a __Time Series__ split.

 ### Model Evaluation Method